NicoloMoretti/barracks/docs/scripting-guide.md

 ## Strategic Numbers

-SNs can be easly read and modified by doing
+SNs can be easily read and modified by doing

 ```text